 Lavezzi had PSG's first opportunity of the second half when he failed to convert Maxwell's cross from the left from inside the six-yard box.

-But PSG's failure to find a second goal came back to haunt them in the 67th minute as Ayew hit a sweet, low effort from 20 yards that nestled in the bottom-left corner.
+But PSG's failure to find a second goal came back to haunt it in the 67th minute as Ayew hit a sweet, low effort from 20 yards that nestled in the bottom-left corner.

 The former Marseille man almost put Lorient on course for a shock win soon after, but Verratti was on hand to clear his half-volley off the line.